jakevossen5/102-git-workshop/README.md

 So we have a large number of files to work with, we are going to be adding our old 101 and 102 labs to this local repository.

 1. Create two folders, a `101` and a `102` folder from Finder / File explorer
-1. Move your 101 labs to the 101 folder, and your 102 labs to your 102 folder
+1. **Copy** your 101 labs to the 101 folder, and your 102 labs to your 102 folder
 1. Open GitHub Desktop
 1. Select all of your **101** labs only on the left hand side (remember, what is selected is what is staged for commit)
 1. In the commit summary area, write something like 'added 101 labs'